ILikeAI/AlwaysReddy/README.md

 2. cd into the directory `cd AlwaysReddy`
 3. Create a virtual environment with `python3 -m venv venv`-- This step is imortant, make sure to name it exactly `venv`
 4. Activate the virtual environment: `source venv/bin/activate`
 5. Install requirements with `pip install -r requirements.txt`.
-Also run `pip install -r local_whisper_requirements.txt` if you want to run whisper locally. - check the setup steps here if you have troubles using local whisper https://github.com/m-bain/whisperX
+Also run `pip install -r faster_whisper_requirements.txt` if you want to run whisper locally. - check the setup steps here if you have troubles using local whisper https://github.com/m-bain/whisperX
 6. Run the setup script with `python3 setup.py`.
 This will also create a run file `run_AlwaysReddy.sh`.
 7. Open the `config.py` and `.env` files and update them with your settings and API key.
 8. Run the assistant with `./run_AlwaysReddy.sh` or `python3 main.py`.
 The run file will automatically activate the virtual environment.